quetzalliwrites/6-Figure-Tech-Writer-Resource-Hub/README.md

 │   ├── tutorial-checklist.md     # Checklist for writing technical tutorials
 │   └── product-docs-checklist.md # Checklist for creating product documentation
-├── tools/                        # Interactive or downloadable tools │   ├── glossary-generator.py     # Python script to generate glossaries from text
+├── tools/                        # Interactive or downloadable tools │   ├── glossary-generator.js     # Python script to generate glossaries from text
 │   ├── api-doc-generator.py      # Script to auto-generate API docs from JSON/YAML
-│   └── readme-checker.py         # Checks README files for completeness
-├── examples/                     # Examples of well-written technical content │   ├── sample-api-doc.md         # Example API documentation
-│   ├── sample-tutorial.md        # Example technical tutorial
-│   ├── sample-product-doc.md     # Example product documentation
-│   └── sample-case-study.md      # Example case study
 └── resources/                    # Links to articles, books, and talks
     ├── articles.md               # Curated list of articles on technical writing ├── books.md                  # List of recommended books for tech writers